Local marketing is all about connecting with the right customers in your area.

 McDonalds – Local Menus

-The 20 strategies we’ve listed above have been proven to offer the best results for any kind of business that needs to start marketing locally.
-So choose the tactics that best fit your business, and start to see how much of a difference they could make!
+The 20 local marketing ideas we’ve listed above have been proven to offer the best results for any kind of business that needs to reach local customers.
+Choose the tactics that best fit your business, and start to see how much of a difference they will make!

 - The Beginners Guide to Lead Generation for Small Businesses